 3) Be the toll fairy - Let’s face it, no one really likes going through tolls when they’re driving.
 How great would it feel if the person at the window told you that your toll had been paid for?
 Grab a few extra dollars before you leave today and tell the worker you wish to pay for as many cars as you can with your extra cash.
 You’ll probably make the worker’s day too!

-5) Send mail the old fashioned way - Most of us communicate today through email, but who doesn’t love to get an actual card in the mail?
+5) Send mail the old fashioned way - Most of us communicate today through text messages and emails, but who doesn’t love to get an actual card in the mail?
 So, think of a few people you want to thank for always being there, dust off your pen and start writing.
-Think of old mentors, colleagues and friends who you haven’t communicated with in awhile and how you wish you were still in touch.
+Think of old mentors, colleagues and friends who you haven’t communicated with in awhile.
 Send them a short message to let them know how much they mean to you.
 It’s always a good idea to stay in touch with people who would make great references!

 Do you have any random acts of kindness you can add to this list?
 We’d love to hear it below!